The William DeGraw House

 "Aging in Place"

 In developing plans for the building, Geriatric Services insisted on a design that would allow for aging in place, meaning that as the tenants get older and less independent, services can be made available to provide for their changing needs.
-The building will offer options such as a dining program, care management, health promotion and monitoring services and a range of other support services to maintain the physical and mental well being of the tenants.
+The building offers options such as a dining program, care management, health promotion and monitoring services and a range of other support services to maintain the physical and mental well being of the tenants.

 Portable Assisted Living Services